 While the Casper Original is a foam mattress, it is not slow-moving like some memory foam mattresses.
 Memory foam mattresses can make it difficult to move around and change positions but, with the more responsive Casper, it should be a cinch.

-Finally, the Casper is the best value option on this list.
+Finally, the Casper is the best value mattress on this list.
 It is the most affordable mattress and, even though it costs less, still provides amazing lumbar support.

 What Makes The Casper Mattress Stand Out?

 - The Casper Original is a comfortable and supportive mattress sold for a value price.